TakumiOtagaki/PseudoknotVisualizer/README.md

 # How to Install

-## Prerequisite: Installtion of RNAVIEW
+## Prerequisite: Installtion of RNAView
 You need to pre-install [rnaview](https://github.com/rcsb/RNAView).
 The installation steps are like,
 ```